MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-updates.md

 * [Share in Teams](../concepts/build-and-test/share-to-teams-from-personal-app-or-tab.md) isn't supported in the new Teams client.

-* APIs used in Teams that require [device permissions](../concepts/device-capabilities/native-device-permissions.md) aren't supported.
+* APIs used in Teams that require [Device permissions](../concepts/device-capabilities/native-device-permissions.md) aren't supported.

 * [Adaptive card tabs](../tabs/how-to/build-adaptive-card-tabs.md) aren't supported in the new Teams client.

-* You cannot install an app with only [Meeting extension](../apps-in-teams-meetings/teams-apps-in-meetings.md) capabiliy.
+* You can't install an app with only [Meeting extension](../apps-in-teams-meetings/teams-apps-in-meetings.md) capability.

-* Your app might not be available in the [meeting stage](../apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md).
+* Your app might not be available in the [Meeting stage](../apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md).

 For more information on known issues and gaps in the new Teams client, see [New Microsoft Teams](/microsoftteams/new-teams-desktop-admin?tabs=teams-admin-center#known-issues).

-If your app is working fine in the Classic Teams client but has issues in the new Teams then raise an issue on [this page](https://github.com/MicrosoftDocs/msteams-docs/issues/new?title=&body=%0A%0A%5BEnter%20feedback%20here%5D%0A%0A%0A---%0A%23%23%23%23%20Document%20Details%0A%0A%E2%9A%A0%20*Do%20not%20edit%20this%20section.%20It%20is%20required%20for%20learn.microsoft.com%20%E2%9E%9F%20GitHub%20issue%20linking.*%0A%0A*%20ID%3A%2019ddf42e-0a47-7717-52d4-e549155480a2%0A*%20Version%20Independent%20ID%3A%204bbe9beb-233f-cfd5-097b-f280aab5fde8%0A*%20Content%3A%20%5BMicrosoft%20Teams%20developer%20community%20support%20and%20feedback%20-%20Teams%5D(https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fmicrosoftteams%2Fplatform%2Ffeedback)%0A*%20Content%20Source%3A%20%5Bmsteams-platform%2Ffeedback.md%5D(https%3A%2F%2Fgithub.com%2FMicrosoftDocs%2Fmsteams-docs%2Fblob%2Fmain%2Fmsteams-platform%2Ffeedback.md)%0A*%20Service%3A%20**msteams**%0A*%20GitHub%20Login%3A%20%40surbhigupta%0A*%20Microsoft%20Alias%3A%20**lajanuar**).
+If your app is working fine in the Classic Teams client but has issues in the new Teams, then raise an issue on [this page](https://github.com/MicrosoftDocs/msteams-docs/issues/new?title=&body=%0A%0A%5BEnter%20feedback%20here%5D%0A%0A%0A---%0A%23%23%23%23%20Document%20Details%0A%0A%E2%9A%A0%20*Do%20not%20edit%20this%20section.%20It%20is%20required%20for%20learn.microsoft.com%20%E2%9E%9F%20GitHub%20issue%20linking.*%0A%0A*%20ID%3A%2019ddf42e-0a47-7717-52d4-e549155480a2%0A*%20Version%20Independent%20ID%3A%204bbe9beb-233f-cfd5-097b-f280aab5fde8%0A*%20Content%3A%20%5BMicrosoft%20Teams%20developer%20community%20support%20and%20feedback%20-%20Teams%5D(https%3A%2F%2Flearn.microsoft.com%2Fen-us%2Fmicrosoftteams%2Fplatform%2Ffeedback)%0A*%20Content%20Source%3A%20%5Bmsteams-platform%2Ffeedback.md%5D(https%3A%2F%2Fgithub.com%2FMicrosoftDocs%2Fmsteams-docs%2Fblob%2Fmain%2Fmsteams-platform%2Ffeedback.md)%0A*%20Service%3A%20**msteams**%0A*%20GitHub%20Login%3A%20%40surbhigupta%0A*%20Microsoft%20Alias%3A%20**lajanuar**).
 For any other issues, request you to raise an issue on [Support and feedback](../feedback.md#developer-community-forums).

 ## See also